The Best Locations for Leak Sensors in Multi-family Buildings

 their ceiling or walls.
 By the time they are notified, significant damage has already been done.

 Leak sensors whose probes can be placed by condensation lines, near the lips of condensation pans, and under valves can detect and notify building management of water discharge within seconds.
-By communicating exactly what apartment, HVAC appliance, and the trouble spot, staff can be dispatched directly to the source of the problem.
-This avoids the long and drawn out search-and-repair process that typically accompanies a frantic call from a neighbor below.
+By specifically communicating which apartment, HVAC appliance, and the location of collected water, staff can be dispatched to the source of the problem.
+This avoids the long and drawn out search-and-repair process that accompanies a frantic call from a neighbor below.

 Bathroom Fixtures and Appliances

-Bathroom sinks can suffer leaks as well, in particular the drains.
-Leaks are especially insidious for sinks that rest in vanity cabinets, as they often go unnoticed for hours or even days.
+Bathroom sinks can suffer leaks as well, often inside vanity cabinets, where they go unnoticed for hours or even days.
 A leak sensor placed inside can eliminate these situations from occurring, giving tenants peace of mind.

 Kitchen Fixtures and Appliances